 CERD is a human rights treaty designed to protect individuals and groups from discrimination based on race, whether the discrimination is intentional or is the result of seemingly neutral policies.
 The United States ratified CERD in 1994 and is therefore bound by all provisions of the treaty, which includes a periodic compliance review conducted by the United Nations Committee on the Elimination of Racial Discrimination (the Committee, and sometimes referred to as the CERD Committee).

 CERD is monitored by the Committee (an independent body of experts), which reviews regular reports of States parties (governments) on how the treaty is being implemented.
 Governments must report initially one year after acceding to the Convention and then whenever the Committee requests (usually every four years).
 The Committee meets in Geneva and New York and holds three sessions per year.

-The U.S. Government is due to release its third report (which is a combination of its seventh, eighth and ninth periodic reports in one document) to the Committee in June 2013.
+The U.S. Government released its third report (which is a combination of its seventh, eighth and ninth periodic reports in one document) to the Committee in June 2013.
 As part of the reporting process, but more generally as part of getting ICERD implemented in the United States, the Network launched a national call for the Obama Administration to adopt a National Plan of Action for Racial Justice on March 21, 2013.
 This is also the International Day for the Elimination of Racial Discrimination.
 We call on and encourage organizations and individuals to support our action and become involved in the ICERD reporting and implementation process.
 Learn More About the National Plan of Action for Racial Justice (NPA) and download our 2015 NPA UPR one-pager here.

 USHRN Background on CERD